Scott Morrison ministerial positions controversy

 The Scott Morrison ministerial positions controversy, also known as the multiple ministries scandal, was a major political scandal in Australia involving former prime minister Scott Morrison.
 Following the 2022 Australian federal election, at which Morrison's government was defeated, it was revealed that Morrison had had himself secretly appointed to five ministerial positions without the knowledge of the public or his own government.
-An inquiry conducted by former High Court Justice Virginia Bell recommended legislative changes to prevent such a consolidation of decision-making occurring in the future.
+An inquiry conducted by former High Court Justice Virginia Bell recommended legislative changes to prevent such a consolidation of decision-making authority in the future.
 On 29 November 2023, the Ministers of State Amendment Act 2023 came into effect, requiring all future ministerial appointments and certain other appointments to be publicly notified.

 Ministerial appointments

-Between March 2020 and May 2021, Morrison, Prime Minister at that time, advised the Governor-General to appoint him "to administer" five departments in his government, despite there being an incumbent minister in each portfolio.
+Between March 2020 and May 2021, Morrison, Prime Minister at that time, advised the Governor-General David Hurley to appoint him "to administer" five departments in his government, despite there being an incumbent minister in each portfolio.

 The five Departments were Health (14 March 2020); Finance (30 March 2020); Industry, Science, Energy and Resources (15 April 2021); and (together) Home Affairs and Treasury (6 May 2021).
 All were by an instrument headed "Appointment of Minister of State" and appointing "Scott John Morrison, a member of the Federal Executive Council" to "administer" a specified ministry or ministries.
 They are personally signed, and stated to be sealed with the Great Seal of Australia, by Governor-General David Hurley.